brendenlake/MLC/README.md

 ```python
 python eval.py  --ll --ll_nrep 100 --episode_type few_shot_human --ll_p_lapse 0.03 --fn_out_model net-BIML-top.pt
 ```
-To evaluate the log-likelihood of all models and to reproduce Figure 4B in the manuscript, you can run this command for the various models.
+To evaluate the log-likelihood of all models and to reproduce Table 1 in the manuscript, you can run this command for the various models.
 Please see the table below for how to set the arguments in each case.
 Note that due to system/version differences, the log-likelihood values may vary in minor ways from the paper.

 | --fn_out_model            | --ll_p_lapse | --episode_type |
 |---------------------------|--------------|----------------|